Yolean/kubernetes-kafka/README.md

 Good for both experiments and production.

 How to use:
+ * Good to know: you'll likely want to fork this repo.
+It prioritizes clarity over configurability, using plain manifests and .propeties files; no client side logic.
  * Run a Kubernetes cluster, [minikube](https://github.com/kubernetes/minikube) or real.
  * Quickstart: use the `kubectl apply`s below.
- * Kafka for real: fork and have a look at [addon](https://github.com/Yolean/kubernetes-kafka/labels/addon)s.
+ * Have a look at [addon](https://github.com/Yolean/kubernetes-kafka/labels/addon)s, or the official forks:
+   - [kubernetes-kafka-small](https://github.com/Reposoft/kubernetes-kafka-small) for single-node clusters like Minikube.
+   - [StreamingMicroservicesPlatform](https://github.com/StreamingMicroservicesPlatform/kubernetes-kafka) Like Confluent's [platform quickstart](https://docs.confluent.io/current/connect/quickstart.html) but for Kubernetes.
  * Join the discussion in issues and PRs.

 No readable readme can properly introduce both [Kafka](http://kafka.apache.org/) and [Kubernetes](https://kubernetes.io/),